Introduction

 Some commonly used structures may include:

-One spouse maintains an existing policy with the other named as beneficiary
+One or both spouses maintains a new or existing policy with the other named as beneficiary

 A new policy is obtained to meet court-ordered support requirements